 Often the very first blood meal is when a tick is infected with Borrelia burgdorferi, the bacteria that causes Lyme disease as mice often carry it.
 Destroying tick eggs should you come across them is a great way to lower risks for Lyme and lower the tick population, we just want you to be fully aware of what to look for if you are on the hunt for tick eggs.

-At Mosquito Squad of Southeastern Massachusetts. we strive to not only eliminate as many ticks as possible but do it in early phases to combat the spread of Lyme and other tick-borne diseases.
+At Mosquito Squad of Southeastern Massachusetts. we strive to not only reduce as many ticks as possible but do it in early phases to combat the spread of Lyme and other tick-borne diseases.
 Our tick tubes provide treated nesting material to mice, so when these larvae attach to them, they are eliminated in the rodent’s nest.
-Tick tubes are the most effective way to eliminate future generations of ticks on your property.
-Call today to learn more about our season-long tick treatment programs.
+Tick tubes are the most effective way to prevent future generations of ticks on your property.
+Call today at (774) 234-4611 or contact us online to learn more about our season-long tick treatment programs.